When you see another performer do their thing, do you watch how they handle the performance, and the audience?

-TAKEAWAY: Know who you’re performing for – ask ahead of time about the expected makeup of the audience, and confirm that information with your own two eyes before you start your set.
+TAKEAWAY: Know who you’re performing for – ask ahead of time about the expected makeup of the audience, and confirm that information with your own two eyes before and during your set.

 2) Own The Show

 Not once did the performer refer to lyrics or notes he’d written to himself.

 TAKEAWAY: Go into each performance knowing exactly what you’re going to do so you can focus on the audience and their needs.
 (And have a few plan B’s in case things aren’t going as you’d hoped.)

 3) Scan The Audience Throughout

 The performer looked audience members in the eye, walked back and forth across the front of the stage, and generally checked in throughout his set.

 For me, I like to have the house lights at least partially up each time I perform so I can see faces and gauge reactions.

 Time for a fast song?